ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 **● hideScreenOnBackground**: *`boolean`*

-Obscures the app when backgrounded to avoid leaking sensitive information, such as financial statements or balances
+Obscures the app when backgrounded to avoid leaking sensitive information, such as financial statements or balances.
+App screenshots won't work on Android 10 devices using gesture navigation if this option is set to true.

 ___
 <a id="pluginconfiguration.isbiometricsenabled"></a>